Exporting is great for your business

 A strategy to boost UK exports to £1 trillion a year

-In 2020, the UK exported £601 billion goods and services and imported £597 billion.
-There was a deficit of £129 billion on trade in goods which was offset by a surplus of £133 billion in services.
-The UK had a trade deficit with the EU of £49 billion and a surplus with the rest of the world of £54 billion.
+In 2022, the UK exported £813 billion in goods and services and imported £898 billion.
+A deficit of £230 billion on trade in goods was offset by a £145 billion surplus on trade in services.
+The UK had a trade deficit with the EU of £43 billion in 2021 and a surplus with the rest of the world of £15 billion.

 A 12-point export strategy